German Americans

-German Americans (Deutschamerikaner, /de/) are Americans who have full or partial German ancestry.
+German Americans (Deutschamerikaner, /de/; Düütschamerikaner) are Americans who have full or partial German ancestry.

 According to the United States Census Bureau's figures from 2022, German Americans make up roughly 41 million people in the United States, which is approximately 12% of the population.
 This represents a decrease from a 2009 US Census Bureau table that reported 50.7 million Americans identified as having German roots.
-The census is conducted in a way that allows this total number to be broken down in two categories.
 In the 2020 census, roughly two thirds of those who identify as German also identified as having another ancestry, while one third identified as German alone.
 German Americans account for about one third of the total population of people of German ancestry in the world.
+Around 190,000 permanent residents from Germany were living in the United States in 2025.

 The first significant groups of German immigrants arrived in the British colonies in the 1670s, and they settled primarily in the colonial states of Pennsylvania, New York, and Virginia.
 The Mississippi Company of France later transported thousands of Germans from Europe to what was then the German Coast, Orleans Territory in present-day Louisiana between 1718 and 1750.
-Immigration to the U.S. ramped up sharply during the 19th century.

 Pennsylvania, with 3.5 million people of German ancestry, has the largest population of German-Americans in the U.S. and is home to one of the group's original settlements, the Germantown section of present-day Philadelphia, founded in 1683.
-Germantown is also the birthplace of the American antislavery movement, which emerged there in 1688.
-Germantown also was the location of the Battle of Germantown, an American Revolutionary War battle fought between the British Army, led by William Howe, and the Continental Army, led by George Washington, on October 4, 1777.

 German Americans were drawn to colonial-era British America by its abundant land and religious freedom, and were pushed out of Germany by shortages of land and religious or political oppression.
 Many arrived seeking religious or political freedom, others for economic opportunities greater than those in Europe, and others for the chance to start fresh in the New World.
 The arrivals before 1850 were mostly farmers who sought out the most productive land, where their intensive farming techniques would pay off.
 After 1840, many came to cities, where German-speaking districts emerged.
+Immigration to the U.S. ramped up sharply during the 19th century.